amplication/docs/docs/faqs/faqs.md

 ### What is Amplication?

-Amplication is an open-source AI-powered code generation platform that helps developers build backend services without spending time on repetitive coding tasks and boilerplate code.
+Amplication is an open-source AI-powered code generation platform that helps developers build and manage backend services without spending time on repetitive coding tasks and boilerplate code.
 Amplication auto-generates a fully functional, production-ready backend based on Node.js and .NET.

 ### How does Amplication work?